MulticodeAPP/docs/00_notebook-syncing/03_files-folder-structure/01_assignments/00_assignment-contents-readme-md/00_multiple-choice-question/README.md

 Answers may be ordered by using numbers in the file name.

 The answer file should contain Markdown content, detailing the answer.
 A file containing the/a correct answer should contain the word `correct` in the file name.

+The file name is also the identifier used for this multiple choice answer.
+It may be a maximum of 64 characters.